ypid/seafile-wiki/Configure-Seafile-to-use-LDAP.md

     PASSWORD = secret
     LOGIN_ATTR = mail

+If you're using Active Directory but don't have email address for the users, you can use the following config:

+    [LDAP]
+    HOST = ldap://192.168.1.123/
+    BASE = cn=users,dc=example,dc=com
+    USER_DN = cn=admin,cn=users,dc=example,dc=com # or use admin@example.local etc
+    PASSWORD = secret
+    LOGIN_ATTR = userPrincipalName

+The `userPrincipalName` is an user attribute provided by AD.
+It's usually of the form `username@domain-name`, where `username` is Windows user login name.
+The the user can log in to seahub with `username@domain-name`, such as `poweruser@example.com`.
+Note that such login name is not actually an email address.
+So sending emails from seahub won't work with this setting.

 ## Multiple base DN/Additional search filter

 Multiple base DN is useful when your company has more than one OUs to use Seafile.
 You can specify a list of base DN in the "BASE" config.
 The DNs are separated by ";", e.g. `cn=developers,dc=example,dc=com;cn=marketing,dc=example,dc=com`